gaasedelen/prefix/README.md

     - On MacOS, the folder is at `/Applications/IDA\ Pro\ 6.8/idaq.app/Contents/MacOS/plugins`
     - On Linux, the folder may be at `/opt/IDA/plugins/`

-The plugin has only been tested on IDA Pro 6.8, 6.95 for Windows.
+The plugin is platform agnostic, but has only been tested on Windows for IDA 6.8 --> 7.0

 ## Usage